-Under Maryland Family Law § 7-103.2, Maryland courts may order parents to complete a co-parenting class in divorce cases involving child support, custody, or visitation issues.
-Maryland judges routinely include this requirement to help parents understand how to minimize the impact of divorce on their children.
+Under Maryland Family Law § 7-103.2, Maryland courts may order parents to complete a parenting class in family and custody matters involving child support, custody, or visitation issues.
+Maryland judges routinely include this requirement to help parents understand how to minimize the impact of family changes on their children.

 Both parents typically must complete the seminar when ordered by the court.
 You'll receive an instant certificate upon completion that meets Maryland's requirements under Rule 9-204.

-Maryland Family Law § 7-103.2 gives circuit court judges discretion to order co-parenting education in divorce cases involving children.
-While the statute uses permissive language, Maryland courts across all 24 circuits routinely exercise this authority to ensure parents understand their children's needs during the divorce process.
+Maryland Family Law § 7-103.2 gives circuit court judges discretion to order parent education in family and custody matters involving children.
+While the statute uses permissive language, Maryland courts across all 24 circuits routinely exercise this authority to ensure parents understand their children's needs during family transitions.

 Learn more about court acceptance nationwide →